Relatively bounded perturbations of J-non-negative operators: Introduction

+It is well known that the non-real spectrum of $A$ is bounded and consists of isolated eigenvalues, see, e.g., \cite{bp,bst}, and it is of particular interest to find bounds on these eigenvalues.

+The first result in this direction has been established in \cite{bpt} for $q\in L^\infty(\R)$.
+Later, it was refined and immensely generalized to unbounded potentials and a large class of weights in \cite{bst}.
+Recently, the bound on the imaginary part from \cite{bst} could be further improved in \cite{ci}.
+The methods in \cite{bst} and \cite{ci}, however, differ significantly from those used in \cite{bpt}.
+In fact, while the authors in \cite{bst,ci} work explicitly with the differential expressions and operators, the result in \cite{bpt} follows from an abstract theorem on bounded perturbations of $J$-non-negative operators.
+The idea is simple: we write $A = A_0 + V$, where

+and $V$ is the operator of multiplication with $\sgn\cdot q$.
+If $J$ further denotes multiplication with $\sgn$, then $J = J^* = J^{-1}$ and $A_0$ is $J$-non-negative, i.e., $JA_0$ is self-adjoint and non-negative.
+Hence, the abstract theorem can be applied.

+Here, we proceed in a similar way as in \cite{bpt}: we first prove an abstract theorem on relatively bounded perturbations of $J$-non-negative operators and apply it to the above situation.
+In this case, we require $q\in L^p(\R)$ with $p\in [2,\infty]$ since these potentials lead to relatively bounded perturbations of $A_0$.
+As a consequence, we obtain bounds on the non-real eigenvalues of $A$ (see Theorem \ref{t:SL}); these are of the same flavor as those in \cite{bst}, but surprisingly improve them significantly in the case $q\le 0$ (see Figure \ref{f:comp_bst}).

+Let us now touch upon the abstract situation in more detail.
+For this, let $J\neq I$ be a self-adjoint involution on a Hilbert space $(\calH,\hproduct)$, i.e., $J = J^* = J^{-1}$.
+A linear operator $A$ in $\calH$ is called $J$-self-adjoint if the composition $JA$ is a self-adjoint operator in $\calH$.
 In contrast to self-adjoint operators, the spectrum of a $J$-self-adjoint operator is not necessarily real.
 The only restriction, in general, is its symmetry with respect to the real axis and it is not hard to construct $J$-self-adjoint operators whose spectrum covers the entire complex plane (see, e.g., Example \ref{ex:ex}) or is empty.
-Therefore, it is reasonable to consider special classes of $J$-self-adjoint operators --- e.g., (locally) definitizable operators \cite{j03,l82}, or, more specific, $J$-non-negative operators.
+It is therefore reasonable to consider special classes of $J$-self-adjoint operators---e.g., (locally) definitizable operators \cite{j03,l82}, or, more specific, $J$-non-negative operators.
 A $J$-self-adjoint operator $A$ with non-empty resolvent set is called $J$-non-negative if $JA\ge 0$.
-It is well known \cite{l82} that a $J$-non-negative operator has real spectrum and a spectral function on $\ol\R$ with the possible singularities $0$ and $\infty$.
-A simple example for a $J$-non-negative operator is given by
+It is well known \cite{l82} that a $J$-non-negative operator has real spectrum and possesses a spectral function on $\ol\R$ with the possible singularities $0$ and $\infty$.